rednafi/rednafi.com/content/misc/docker_mount.md

     apt-get update && apt-get install -y curl
 ```

+Here’s what each option does:

+-   `--mount=type=cache`: Defines a cache mount that stores the files from the `apt-get`
+    commands to speed up future builds by reusing the downloaded packages.
+-   `target=/var/cache/apt`: Specifies the location inside the container where the cache
+    will be stored during the build process.

 In my Python projects, I cache my dependencies and install them with `uv` like this:

 ```dockerfile